Tropical storm warnings issued for the Carolina coast as forecasters predict heavy rain and coastal flood threat - KESQ

 (CNN) — Forecasters have issued tropical storm warnings for coastal areas of the Carolinas, according to the National Hurricane Center.

-Tropical storm-force conditions could start as soon as Sunday night along the coast.
+Tropical storm-force conditions could start as soon as Sunday night along the coast, eventually bringing flooding rains, heavy winds and storm surge to the impacted area.

-The National Hurricane Center adds, “The combination of a dangerous storm surge and the tide will cause normally dry areas near the coast to be flooded by rising waters moving inland from the shoreline.”
+“The combination of a dangerous storm surge and the tide will cause normally dry areas near the coast to be flooded by rising waters moving inland from the shoreline,” the hurricane center said.

 The forecast calls for 1 to 3 feet of storm surge at South Santee River, South Carolina, to Oregon Inlet, North Carolina; Neuse and Bay Rivers, North Carolina; and Pamlico and Pungo Rivers, North Carolina.

-The unorganized disturbance has maximum sustained winds estimated to be 45 mph and is moving northwest at 7 mph, hurricane center forecasters said in their 8 p.m.
-ET update.
-The potential tropical cyclone sits 140 miles east-southeast of Charleston, South Carolina.
+The unorganized disturbance has maximum sustained winds estimated to be 45 mph and was moving northwest at 3 mph, hurricane center forecasters said in their 2 a.m. update.
+The potential tropical cyclone sits about 115 miles east-southeast of Charleston, South Carolina.

 For the latest forecast and weather news from CNN’s team of meteorologists, click here.